Have you or a friend been diagnosed with osteoporosis or “osteopenia”?

 I have a special interest in this topic because I have osteoporosis in my spine.
 So do many of my students.
-I regularly practice strengthening and balancing and have written articles about balance improvement.
+I regularly practice yoga strengthening and balancing.
 I want my students and myself to get strong and prevent breaks and falls!

 My classes and workshops focus on these practices (and more) created from years as a yogini, my specialty certification as a “Yoga for Healthy Aging” teacher, and participation in web seminars, reading, and study of yoga for osteoporosis.